 Various states have implemented or proposed legislation, regulations or other policies to subsidize new generation development which may result in artificially depressed wholesale energy and capacity prices.
 For example, on April 12, 2012, the MDPSC issued an order directing the Maryland electric utilities to enter into a 20-year contract for differences (CfD) with CPV Maryland, LLC (CPV), under which CPV will construct an approximately 700 MW combined cycle gas turbine in Waldorf, Maryland, that it projected will be in commercial operation by June 1, 2015.
 CPV has subsequently extended that date.
 The CfD mandates that utilities (including BGE) pay (or receive) the difference between CPV's contract price and the revenues it receives for capacity and energy from clearing the unit in the PJM capacity market.
-See Note 5 - Regulatory Matters of the Combined Notes to Consolidated Financial Statements for additional information.

-Similarly, in January 2011, New Jersey passed legislation that provides guaranteed cost recovery through a CfD for the development of up to 2,000 MWs of new base load or mid-merit generation, so long as it clears in PJM's capacity market.
-Three generation developers were chosen for the New Jersey CfD, for which contracts were executed in 2011 by the state's utilities under protest.
+Similar to Maryland, in January 2011, New Jersey passed legislation that provides guaranteed cost recovery through a fixed-price contract, referred to as a "SOCA," for the development of up to 2,000 MWs of new base load or mid-merit generation, so long as it clears in PJM's capacity market.
+Three generation developers were chosen for the New Jersey SOCA, for which contracts were executed in 2011 by the state's utilities under protest.
 Similarly, in Illinois, legislation has been debated for over four years that passed in the Senate and is currently being considered in the House which would require consumers to subsidize the development of an Integrated Gasification Combined Cycle plant by purchasing its electricity through 30 year power purchase agreements at prices significantly above market prices.
 A new version was recently introduced in the current Illinois General Assembly but its prospects are unclear at this time.